 High levels of stress that continue for a long time may cause health problems, like high blood pressure and heart disease.
-When you’re pregnant, this type of stress can increase the chances of having a premature baby (born before 37 weeks of pregnancy) or a low-birthweight baby (weighing less than 5½ pounds).
+During pregnancy, stress can increase the chances of having a premature baby (born before 37 weeks of pregnancy) or a low-birthweight baby (weighing less than 5 pounds, 8 ounces).
 Babies born too soon or too small are at increased risk for health problems.

 What causes stress during pregnancy?

 The causes of stress are different for every woman, but here are some common causes during pregnancy:

 - You may be dealing with the discomforts of pregnancy, like morning sickness, constipation, being tired or having a backache.

 - Your hormones are changing, which can cause your mood to change.
 Mood swings can make it harder to handle stress.